Hyperion (Simmons novel): The Poet's Tale: "Hyperion Cantos"

-Part Four, The Scholar's Tale: "The River Lethe's Taste Is Bitter"
+The Scholar's Tale: "The River Lethe's Taste Is Bitter"

 Sol Weintraub, a Jewish professor, is present on the pilgrimage with his infant daughter Rachel.
 Twenty years previously, Weintraub's adult daughter had become an archaeologist and had gone to Hyperion.
 While mapping one of the Tombs, the Shrike appeared; Rachel contracted a disease that causes her to age backwards.
 Weintraub wrestles for years with dreams in which he is ordered to go to Hyperion and sacrifice Rachel in a replay of the Binding of Isaac.
 He decides to become a pilgrim and to implore the Shrike for a cure.

 After hearing Weintraub's tale, the party retires outside to gaze at the stars.
 There, they see the Templar treeship which carried them to Hyperion destroyed by Ousters.
 The ship's captain (who is also on the pilgrimage), Het Masteen, does not react and retires to his room without speaking.
 In the morning, Masteen is missing and his room is found full of blood, despite a watch that has been kept all night.

-Part Five, The Detective's Tale: "The Long Good-Bye"
+The Detective's Tale: "The Long Good-Bye"

 Brawne Lamia (named in reference to Fanny Brawne) is a private investigator.
 Her current client is a cybrid (a human body controlled by a TechnoCore AI) named Johnny whose personality was designed after John Keats.
 She and Johnny are forcibly farcast to a planet that seems to be a perfect replica of Old Earth.
 They become lovers.
 Lamia and Johnny undertake a virtual reality heist on the TechnoCore.
 They discover that the Core AIs are divided by their varying loyalty to the Core's Ultimate Intelligence (UI) project.
 Some members of the Core plan to create an omniscient AI: in essence, a god.

 Johnny is killed in an ambush, but not before he transfers his consciousness into an implant in Lamia's skull.
 It is revealed that Lamia is pregnant with Johnny's baby.
 She is rescued by Shrike cultists, and granted asylum by the Church of The Shrike under the condition that she will embark on the pilgrimage.